fsantanna/dceu/doc/manual.md

 The `vector` type represents a variable collection of homogeneous values, in which each numeric index, starting at `0`,  holds a value of the same type.
+Once the first index is assigned, its type becomes the type of the vector, which further assignments must respect.

 The `dict` type (dictionary) represents a variable collection of heterogeneous values, in which each index (or key) of any type maps to a value of a